-- half of a child’s plate consists of fruits and vegetables
+- Half of your child’s plate should consist of fruits and vegetables.

-- kids drink water instead of sugary drinks like juice and soda
+- Kids should drink water instead of sugary drinks like juice and soda.

-- kids get at least half of their grains from whole grains
+- Make sure your kids get at least half of their grains from whole grains.

 MyPlate: New National Dietary Guidelines

 The USDA Food Guide Pyramid, a guide on healthy eating, has not always been easy to understand.
 So the U.S. government has replaced the pyramid with a new symbol: a plate.

 MyPlate is designed as an easy guide to teach portion sizes for children and create a nutritious, balanced meal.